SwiftERM Hyper-personalisation for ecommerce email marketing

 How to Calculate Customer Lifetime Value in Ecommerce

-In ecommerce, CLV is the value a customer contributes to your business over their entire lifetime at your company.
+CLV is the value a customer contributes to your business over “their” entire lifetime buying from your company, rather than anything to do with actual their lifetime, as they may change loyalty many times.

 The main methods of calculating CLV are split between historic and predictive CLV: